-This mood swinging made me think of a pendulum and the fundamental difference between static and dynamic.
+We often describe our moods as swinging from good to bad, happy to sad.
+This mood swinging makes me think of a pendulum and the fundamental difference between static and dynamic.
 In engineering mechanics, statics is the study of loads acting on bodies that do not move.
 Dynamics, on the other hand, is the study of loads acting on bodies that are in motion.

 A pendulum can either be in static equilibrium (hanging straight down without motion as shown in the picture) or in dynamic motion (swinging from side to side).
 The difference between statics and dynamics is time.
 Because there is no motion in statics, time is not a factor.
 The system is unchanging.
 Time is required to describe dynamic systems, however.
 It takes time for the pendulum to swing from the bottom to its highest point (and back) and it therefore requires time to describe that motion.